singhsrj/social-media-ads/README.md

-# 📊 Product Purchase Prediction Model
+# 📊 AdInsights AI

-This repository contains a **Product Purchase Prediction Model** built using a **Decision Tree Classification** algorithm.
+This repository contains a **AdInsights AI** built using a **Decision Tree Classification** algorithm.
 The model predicts whether a customer will purchase a product based on features like user behavior and demographics.

 ## 🌟 Overview